Studio Practice

 Scholarly Research

 Since 2016, Bill has collaborated with a five-member, cross-disciplinary faculty team at Lesley University to study effective peer feedback.
 As part of this research, he helped develop and refine a three-step protocol for student-led peer critique/review, which the team has presented at national and international conferences.
-Their work culminated in the 2022 publication of Student-Led Peer Review: A Practical Guide to Implementation Across Disciplines and Modalities, providing a practical resource for educators across fields.
+Their work culminated in the 2022 publication of Student-Led Peer Review: A Practical Guide to Implementation Across Disciplines and Modalities, providing a practical resource for educators across various fields.

 Professional Work History